 Cost savings, scalability and easy setup are just a few of the ways your business will benefit when replacing your traditional phone systems with VoIP technology.

 VoIP stands for Voice Over Internet Protocol, which is basically the type of phone service that works over an internet connection.
 Even though you may or may not know what it is, it’s highly likely that you’ve used VoIP without even realising it.
 For example, connecting with someone over Skype – that’s a VoIP call.
-And now that the technology is mainstream, there are a host of reasons your business can’t afford to be without it:
+And now that the technology is mainstream, there are at of reasons your business can’t afford to be without it:

 While the initial setup costs associated with a VoIP system may be intimidating to some business owners, studies show that organisations of all sizes will save in the long run after switching.
 That’s because a company using a VoIP service no longer needs to work with multiple service providers for its office, mobile, and data services.